MonashMath/SCI1022/Unix-CLI-move.md

 The term **Unix** is used to refer to a family of different (but related) Operating System (OS) software.
 An OS is a cornerstone layer of software between the user (actually between programs executed by the user) and the computer hardware that simplifies computer usage by hiding its extremely complex underlying organization.
 It manages files, screen output, keyboard input, and makes sure that multiple users and their programs can coexist without clashes in a single system, among other things.
 There are primary two base versions of UNIX around: System V and Berkeley Software Distribution (BSD).
 Apple has Darwin which is close to BSD.
 IBM and HP have their own versions of Unix based on System V, namely HP-UX and AIX, respectively.
 Linux is an [*open source software*](https://opensource.com/resources/what-open-source), variant of UNIX, meaning it is free to use and modify.
 Within Linux, there are in turn several Linux distributions such as [Red Hat](https://www.redhat.com/en/topics/linux) or [Ubuntu Linux](https://ubuntu.com/).
-Most of this tutorial will work on any Unix-like system, which also includes [macOS](https://en.wikipedia.org/wiki/MacOS).
-The [differences](https://opensource.com/article/18/5/differences-between-linux-and-unix) among these are subtle, and following this tutorial in different systems should not make any big difference.
+Most of this tutorial will most probably work on any Unix-like system.
+The [differences](https://opensource.com/article/18/5/differences-between-linux-and-unix) among these are subtle, and following this tutorial in different systems should not make such a big difference.

 Today, most OSs come with a Graphical User Interface (GUI).
-Microsoft Windows, Apple macOS and Linux have one.
-While a GUI dramatically simplifies computer usage, in the beginning of computer history there were no GUIs around; the only way for the user to interact with the computer was through a **Command-Line Interface** (CLI).
+Microsoft Windows, Apple macOS, or even Linux have one.
+While a GUI dramatically simplifies computer usage, we note that in the beginning of computer history there were no GUIs around; the only way for the user to interact with the computer was through a **Command-Line Interface** (CLI).
 In such an interface, the user types *commands* that tell the computer what to do.
 These commands can be combined in a wide range of different ways to achieve different outcomes.
 A special program, referred to as *the shell*, is in charge of continuously reading and executing the commands interactively typed by the user in a [Read-Eval-Print Loop (REPL)](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop).
 Most of the time you are using a Unix-like system, you are typing commands on a CLI.
 An example of such a command is provided in [Figure 1](#fig_command_example).